FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 CIAM and IAM are both important aspects of identity and access management.
 However, they have different focuses and requirements.
 CIAM is focused on managing the identities and access of customers, while IAM is focused on managing the identities and access of employees.

-## What are the essential elements of CIAM?
+## What are the Essential Elements of CIAM?

 There are a number of essential elements that are needed for a successful CIAM solution.
 These elements include: